5 Disruptive Banking Trends (2022)

 One of the first pushes for open banking in the U.S. has been a partnership between U.S. Bank and Plaid.

-Searches for Plaid increased by 966% over the last 10 years.
+Searches for "Plaid" increased by 272% over the last five years.

 The company is showing no signs of slowing.
-It raised $425 million this year, at a valuation of $13.4 billion.
+It raised $425 million in 2021, at a valuation of $13.4 billion.

 As the company grows, expect it to become central to open banking in the U.S.